-Explore Labs Triple-Axis Accelerometer and Magnetometer LSM303D Breakout Board 5V Ready with Voltage Regulator works with I2C and SPI.Designed by Explore Labs, Ships from India
+Explore Labs Triple-Axis Accelerometer and Magnetometer LSM303D Breakout Board 5V Ready with Voltage Regulator works with I2C and SPI.Designed by Explore Labs in India

 The LSM303D is a system-in-package featuring a 3D digital linear acceleration sensor and a 3D digital magnetic sensor.
 The LSM303D has linear acceleration full scales of ±2g / ±4g / ±6g / ±8g / ±16...Read More…